 Digressing for a moment and let's use dementia for illustrative purposes.
 At the onset of dementia, it starts by affecting explicit memory, people have difficulty in remembering recent events.
 It affects our ability to form new memories and, to varying degrees, impairs short-term, working memory, memory systems that rely on the hippocampus for retrieval and storage.
 Cognitive impairment mostly starts in the entorhinal cortex of the hippocampal region.
 That is why memory lapses are amongst the first major indicators of there being a problem!
 Dementia, as a general descriptor of cognitive disease, is a gradual and progressive condition.
 While similar memory lapses occur in retrograde and anterograde amnesia, the patient usually makes a full recovery from amnesia.
 In contrast to that, things learned via implicit memory systems, e.g. playing an instrument, driving or sport are seldom affected until much later in the disease.
 In creating an emotional/mental link, fear, as an emotion, is more closely aligned to implicit memory than declarative memory.
 Some emotional responses to threats are innate while others are learned by experience via observational and instructive learning.
 This is why conscious thought (mostly explicit memory), is rarely effective in controlling innate/learned emotional responses (implicit memory) using rational thinking, analysis or logical processes!

 To continue.
-It's quite common for clients to say, I don’t know why I do this (ritual/habit/behaviour), I’m intelligent, I should be able to control my emotions.
+It's common for clients to say, I don’t know why I do this (ritual/habit/behaviour), I’m intelligent, I should be able to control my emotions.
 Why do I keep on behaving or responding this way?
 In a logical rational sense, they know what they should do; they just don't or can't do it!
 That said, it would be incorrect to claim the cognitive system to be totally neutral or ineffective!
 This is because thoughts can (via the feedback loop explained above), stimulate emotions.
 Having a frightening experience can potentially create an instinctive non-conscious fear response (fight or flight).
 At the same time, subsequent thoughts and self-reporting of that event can cognitively create a consciously framed emotional response.
 Albeit it is likely for there to have been some form of external or internal stimuli involved.
 Because emotions and thoughts are separate aspects of the same fear-provoking experience, this can lure us into believing that we can rationally and logically analyze them?
 Maybe we somehow believe we can change the behaviour in an intellectual or cognitive way?
 And while there may be some truth to that, basically this is wrong thinking!
-Through conditioning, thoughts alone are capable of arousing the emotion and, in time, thoughts can become part of the conditioned fear response.
+Through conditioning, thoughts alone are capable of arousing emotion and, in time, thoughts can become part of the conditioned fear response.
 This is the method Ivan Pavlov developed, using a bell to make his dogs salivate, known as, classical conditioning!
 Thoughts can arise as a consequence of the emotional reasoning attached to language, in that, we can literally talk ourselves into fear!
 There is a famous saying, "whatever you do, do not think of a pink elephant".
 What comes to mind, of course, is a pink elephant!
-The rationale being, you just can't actually, not, think of something; without thinking about it!
+The rationale is, that you just can't actually, not, think of something; without thinking about it!

 So, where is the mind in all of this you may ask?
 Well, assuming my description is correct we have one mind, on two levels.
-On one level we call the conscious and the other the subconscious or unconscious.
+On one level we call the conscious and on the other the subconscious or unconscious.
 Conscious thought is facilitated by working memory, a function of the frontal lobes, in conjunction with the cingulate gyrus, hippocampus and several other cortical and sub-cortical regions.
-Subconscious thought refers to aspects of everything else, memories, emotions, feelings; essentially it is thought without the awareness of it!
+Subconscious thought refers to aspects of everything else, memories, emotions, and feelings; essentially it is thought without the awareness of it!
 That said, there is a vast difference between what we term the subconscious mind and subconscious neural processing, although anatomically, they are one and the same thing?.
 That means, that while we may have an awareness that our brain is functioning; we have no awareness of that actually happening!
 I've heard people say breathing is part of our subconscious mind.
 However, in the context of the way we think of the mind, I disagree with that.
 Whilst we can consciously control our breathing, in and of itself, breathing is mostly a function of the hindbrain.
 This is the most primitive part of our brain, which, as far as can be established, preceded conscious/subconscious thought!
 So basically, not everything that goes on out of conscious awareness is a function of a mind in the way we humans usually infer!

 Over my many years as a therapist, I have developed ways to assist my clients to gain a better and more effective way of neural communication.
 Put simply I helped them to think in a way that better serves their emotional life experience.
 The evidence to support this is the many testimonials received from clients saying how I helped change their life.
 Although I am mindful, that realistically, at the end of the day, it is they who did the work!